jfbastien/musl/README.md

   [musl experiment]: https://github.com/WebAssembly/musl/blob/landing-branch/README.md

 The goal of this prototype was to get a WebAssembly libc off the ground.
-Dynamic linking came out of it *for free* which is mighty convenient.
+Limited dynamic linking (no cross-module function pointers) came out of it *for free* which is mighty convenient.
 We should:

-1. Focus on the libc aspect.
+1. Focus on the libc aspect, with static linking.
-2. As a secondary goal use dynamic linking to inform WebAssembly's design.
+2. As a secondary goal use limited dynamic linking to inform WebAssembly's design.

-**Note:** This experimental WebAssembly C library with dynamic linking is a hack.
+**Note:** This experimental WebAssembly C library with limited dynamic linking is a hack.
 Don't rely on it: it's meant to inform the design of WebAssembly.
 Things are changing rapidly, so mixing different parts of the toolchain may break from time to time, try to keep them all in sync.
+In particular, the current WebAssembly design doesn't allow sharing heaps between modules.
+It's a convenience API in the V8 implementation which may be removed in the future.

-In this experiment dynamic linking is entirely done through JavaScript, which is acting as the dynamic linker / loader.
-This merely uses the WebAssembly object's capabilities.
+In this experiment, limited dynamic linking is entirely done through JavaScript, which is acting as the dynamic linker / loader.
+This merely uses the WebAssembly object's capabilities as implemented today.

 ## Quick how-to